DigiPen-Network-Classes/FakeHttpClient.net/README.md

 ### RunOneFileOutput.bat

-This is the http://cs260.meacnat.com/delay URL, outputting the results to a file.
+This calls the http://cs260.meancat.com/delay URL, outputting the results to a file.

 ### RunManyFileOutput.bat